protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 ### Set Up Kubo
+The next thing you will need to do is modify the configuration file for kubo with the methods from the reframe protocol or HTTP delegated routing, sending queries to both the DHT and the cidContact router, allowing kubo to make queries on CIDs to both places.

 [Install Kubo v0.16.0](https://curriculum.pl-launchpad.io/tutorials/ipfs-intro/setup/) or use already configired node. _It's important to make sure that you are on v0.16.0+ version of Kubo or otherwise Reframe won't work._ Initialize a node with `ipfs init`.